 However you cannot repeatedly request consent once the GDPR comes into force.
 If you send a re-permissioning email asking for consent the GDPR means you must no longer contact that customer, unless they take an action to provide consent.

-1. Active consent
+- Active consent

 The consent collected must be unambiguous and requires a clear affirmative action.
 You “cannot rely on silence, inactivity, pre-ticked boxes, opt-out boxes, default settings or blanket acceptance of… terms and conditions” as evidence of consent.
-Pre-ticked consent boxes are explicitly banned by the GDPR.
+Pre-ticked consent boxes are explicitly banned by the GDPR. - Consent should have no strings attached.

-Consent should not be a precondition to signing up to a service or entering a competition etc.
+Consent should not be a precondition to signing up to a service or entering a competition etc. - It should be as easy to withdraw as to consent

 The GDPR prescribes the right to withdraw consent.
-The right to withdraw consent should be clearly communicated along with the easy steps to withdraw which can be actioned at any time.
+The right to withdraw consent should be clearly communicated along with the easy steps to withdraw which can be actioned at any time. - Granular consent

 The GDPR requires granular consent i.e. separate permission for each data process.
 Signing up for updates on email offers does not constitute an opt-in for all communications or other processing/profiling.